Free Marijuana Hotline Number Guide

 I’m Scared to Call a Marijuana Hotline

 It’s understandable being nervous when you first reach out for help.
 However, be assured that the people answering the phone won’t judge you and are there to help.
 A call to a reputable helpline is private and free and can help calm any fears you may have about treatment.
 If you are ready to make that positive change today or just to take a step in that direction, call an addiction hotline to start you or your loved one on the path to recovery.

 National Hotlines for Addiction

-There are several drug information hotlines that can answer questions about marijuana and other types of drug use, provide you with information about various addiction treatment options, and/or provide help with other issues that are sometimes connected to addiction.
+There are several narcotics or drug information hotlines that can answer questions about marijuana and other types of drug use, provide you with information about various addiction treatment options, and/or provide help with other issues that are sometimes connected to addiction.
 However, if you are in immediate danger or are experiencing a medical emergency, call 911 immediately.

 - The Substance Abuse and Mental Health Services Administration (SAMHSA) is a government clearinghouse with extensive information on addiction prevention and intervention.
 Their helpline staffed 24/7: 1-800-662-HELP (4357).

 - The National Council on Alcoholism and Drug Dependence (NCADD) maintains a website with education about marijuana and other drugs, prevention, the signs of addiction, and treatment, as well as referrals to local affiliates that can provide information and help individuals find needed resources in their community.
 Their 24-hour Hope Line provides referrals to affiliates: 800-622-2255.

 - Partnership for Drug-Free Kids has information about prevention, substance use warning signs, and treatment.
 They provide a parent helpline: 1-855-DRUGFRE (855-378-4373).
 Hours for the helpline are available on their website.